A-janjan/django_practices/README.md

-# My Personal Django Projects
+# My Small Django Projects

+>> These are some Django projects that have not been deployed.

+>> Each project has its own document.